pusher/pusher-channels-flutter/example/README.md

 ## Getting Started

-This is a minimal Flutter example project for [Pusher Channels](https://pusher.com/channels)
+This is a minimal Flutter example project for [Pusher Channels](https://pusher.com/channels).
+Please note that it is not production ready.

 For tutorials and more in-depth information about Pusher Channels, visit our [official docs](https://pusher.com/docs/channels).